mu28579/academic-kickstart/content/home/about.md

 # Biography

-Mike Urbano is a student in the Computer Science department at the Univeristy of Texas at Arlington.
-He is working toward a bachelor's degreee in software engineering.
-The expected graduation date is fall of 2019.
+My name is Mike Urbano and I am a graduate from the University of Texas Arlington's college of Computer Science and Engineering.
+I have a Bachelor's Degree of Science in Software Engineering with a GPA of 3.2.
+I hope to obtain a software engineering position where I can continue to learn new technologies.
+My interests include application and web development as well as software testing.
+My coursework includes object oriented programming, agile development, algorithms and data structures and software design patterns.